hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 family of related methods][gradient-descent-family] that improve on this basic idea, but we'll start with the basic version first.)

-TODO: An explanatory figure goes here.
+{{< figure src="/images/writing/artistic-style-transfer/gradient-descent.svg" title="TODO: A figure illustrating gradient descent in two dimensions." >}}

-TODO: Describe the math behind (minibatch) SGD; decay learning rate over the period of the training
+TODO: Describe the math behind (minibatch) SGD; decay learning rate over the period of the training.

-TODO: Need to introduce L-BFGS at some point since this is the optimisation algorithm used in Gatys et al.

 ---